bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 In order to tie the work on a branch to our Jira issues, the branch name should be made up of three parts, separated by a slash:

-- The team name or abbreviation (e.g. `Vault`), and
+- The team name or abbreviation (e.g. `vault`), and
-- The Jira issue tag (e.g. `PM-1234`)
+- The Jira issue tag (e.g. `pm-1234`)
 - A short description of the work being done (e.g. `update-csp-hashes`)

-In this example, the full branch name would be `Vault/PM-1234/update-csp-hashes`.
+In this example, the full branch name would be `vault/pm-1234/update-csp-hashes`.

+- Use only lower case letters in branch names.
+- Separate words with `-` and branch name sections with `/`.
+Only use these characters for word or section separation.
+- Limit work description section to ~50 characters.
+Overall branch name should be ~80 characters, max.
+- List of Teams.
+Teams with abbreviations _must_ use the abbreviation instead of the team name.
+  Teams without abbreviations _may not_ abbreviate:
+  - auth
+  - vault
+  - admin console (abbreviated to `ac`)
+  - secrets manager (abbreviated to `sm`)
+  - tools
+  - platform
+  - billing
+  - client integrations (abbreviated to `ci`)
+  - passwordless

 ### Branches for multiple Jira issues